Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Calculation of the Cohomology

-We mentioned in Section \ref{2.1} that the algebra $\Ss$ is related to the manifold of pure spinors $\CQ$ and to the corresponding compact manifold $\Q$.
-Namely $\Ss_k$ can be interpreted as a space of holomorphic sections of line bundle $\O(k)$ over $\Q$.
+The cohomology governing infinitesimal deformations of ten-dimensional SYM and its reductions to a point were calculated in \cite {M4}.
+In present section we use the approach of \cite {M4} to justify the statements of Theorems 9 and 10.
+The calculation will be based on Corollaries \ref{P:tqydxc1},\ref{P:iqwwst2} (Section \ref{S:wweqe}).
+We mentioned in Section \ref{2.1} that the algebra $\Ss$ is related to the manifold of pure spinors $\mathcal{C}$ and to the corresponding compact manifold $\mathcal{Q}$.
+Namely $\Ss_k$ can be interpreted as a space of holomorphic sections of line bundle $\O(k)$ over $\mathcal{Q}$.
 In other words

-One can prove \cite {MSch2} that all other cohomology groups $H^i(\Q,\O(k))$ of $\Q$ with coefficients in line bundles $\O(k)$ are zero except
+One can prove that all other cohomology groups $\rH^i(\mathcal{Q},\O(k))$ of $\mathcal{Q}$ with coefficients in line bundles $\O(k)$ are zero except

 The proof is based on Borel-Weil-Bott theorem.{\footnote { Borel-Weil-Bott theory deals with calculation of the cohomology of $G/P$ with coefficients in $G$-invariant holomorphic vector bundles over $G/P$.
 Here $G/P$ is a compact homogeneous space, $P$ is a complex subgroup of complex Lie group $G$.
 These bundles correspond to complex representations of the subgroup $P$; more precisely, the total space of vector bundle $\mathcal{E}$ corresponding to $P$-module $E$ ( to a representation of $P$ in the space $E$) can be obtained from $E\times G$ by means of factorization with respect to the action of $P$.